Opus Performing Arts

 Statement of Principles

 - We put the emphasis on instruction.
 We believe that proper technique is the foundation of all dance, and that technique can only be learned through a step-by-step building process that requires patience, self-discipline, and hard work.
-The beauty of dance can be expressed in the simplest of motions when done correctly.
+The beauty of dance can be expressed in the simplest of motions when done correctly

 - Our curriculum is age/maturity level appropriate.
 The pacing and difficulty level of our classes are designed to be fun, challenging, and technically appropriate.
-Levels are designed to increase their technical skills, stamina and discipline in accordance with their age and development.
+Levels are designed to increase students' technical skills, stamina and discipline in accordance with their age and development.

 - Safety is a top priority.